oktaytuncay/Kubernetes/kubernetes.md

 So what's happened here is, as always, this is considered to be an upgrade and the deployment object tried to terminate one instance from the old working versions, so thereby bringing the total number of running pods to two and it tried to create two pods of the new version.

-However, the new version is not right and that's why we can see that the status of image is `ImagePullBackOff` that basically means that the deployment is unable to pull the image from Docker hub.
+However, the new version is not right and that's why we can see that the status of the image is `ImagePullBackOff` which basically means that the deployment is unable to pull the image from the Docker hub.

 And because it couldn't deploy either of the two pods, Kubernetes stopped proactively continuing the upgrade and stopped terminating the old replica set because if it terminated the entire old replica set, the new image would be unhealthy so the user would be affected.
-So it proactively stop the upgrade and it's now waiting for the new image to be available.
+So it proactively stops the upgrade and it's now waiting for the new image to be available.

 We know that there is an error with the image that we are trying to download, so we are going to undo that recent change by running the following command.